MicrosoftDocs/power-automate-docs/articles/process-advisor-overview.md

 # Overview of process advisor

  The process advisor feature allows you to gain a better understanding of your business processes so you can optimize them.
-Process advisor can also help you improve how you work by finding opportunities for automation.
-It does this with *task mining* and *process mining* capabilities.
+It can also help you improve how you work by finding opportunities for automation.
+Process advisor offers *task mining* and *process mining* capabilities to do this.

 Task mining and process mining share the same goal of improving process efficiency.
 The main difference is their area of focus: